 In an industry like commercial construction, everyone knows everyone else and word will travel fast if you’ve left a bad impression on someone.

-business cards is a great way to have all the pertinent contact information for that new connection you just made.
+Business cards are a great way to have all the pertinent contact information for that new connection you just made.
 When taking someone’s business card don’t just shove it in your pocket or cram it in your wallet.
-Take the time to review the information and make some comment about it.
+Take the time to review the information and make some comments about it.
 For example, maybe they have another office in a state that your company is looking to expand into.

 Also, the back of a business card is a great place to jot down a quick note or two after your conversation that you can later reference when you follow up with your new connection.
 Be sure that when you hand out your business card that it is up to date with all of your current contact information.

 It would be a real shame if someone tried contacting you about a new opportunity only to discover that the phone number you provided on your business card was no longer in service or that your email address wasn’t spelled correctly.

 If you’re spending weeks or even months at the same jobsite you should take the time to get to know the people working around you.
 Depending on the size and scope of the commercial construction project there will be any number of specialty and trade contractors at the jobsite throughout construction.

 Take the time to walk around and meet some of the other people working with you.
 It’s a quick and easy way to expand your network.

 Social networking sites like LinkedIn are a great way to reconnect with old acquaintances that you may have lost touch with over the years.
 There are also thousands of groups devoted to practically every aspect of the construction industry where you can join in or start your own discussions.

 One of the best features of LinkedIn is the ability to find new people you’d like to network with and having a shared connection introduce you to that person.
 Online networking should not replace face-to-face networking, but it is a valuable tool that shouldn’t be overlooked.